-- IKCO aims to export 30,000 units in the next 12 months. - The company signed a memorandum of understanding in September 2015 to export 500 vehicles to Tajikistan. - It developed a new company in August 2015 to manage co-operation between Iranian suppliers and their international counterparts. - It is looking into designing and producing hybrid-electric cars. - Peugeot will partner with IKCO as it looks to re-enter the Iranian market.
+- IKCO aims has exported 30,000 vehicles since March 2016 - The company signed a memorandum of understanding in September 2015 to export 500 vehicles to Tajikistan. - It developed a new company in August 2015 to manage co-operation between Iranian suppliers and their international counterparts. - It is looking into designing and producing hybrid-electric cars. - Peugeot will partner with IKCO as it looks to re-enter the Iranian market.